vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

     Endpoint = 192.0.2.1:2224
     PersistentKeepalive = 25

-However, split-tunneling can be achieved by specifing the remote subnets.
+However, split-tunneling can be achieved by specifying the remote subnets.
 This ensures that only traffic destined for the remote site is sent over the tunnel.
 All other traffic is unaffected.

 .. code-block:: none